JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/currencies.md

 # Bank account

 This section aims to show the real power of the type system in combination with multiple-dispatch in Julia.
 The best way how to do it is to use an example.
-Nowadays is everything about money and our goal in this section is to create a structure that will represent a bank account with the following properties:
+Our goal in this section is to create a structure that will represent a bank account with the following properties:

 - The structure has two fields: `owner`, `transaction`.
 - It is possible to make transactions in different currencies.